Skip to main content

-Beans, from black beans to coffee beans, are a game-changer for metabolic health and longevity, according to two new studies by the American Society for Nutrition.
+Beans, from black beans to coffee beans, are a game-changer for metabolic health and longevity, according to two studies by the American Society for Nutrition.

-The first study to be presented at the event was led by Sara Mahdavi, BSc, HBSc, RD, MSc, PhD, a post-doctoral fellow at the Harvard T.H.
+The first study presented at the event was led by Sara Mahdavi, BSc, HBSc, RD, MSc, PhD, a post-doctoral fellow at the Harvard T.H.
 Chan School of Public Health.
 The research examined data from nearly 50,000 women gathered over three decades and found that a morning cup of caffeinated coffee increased the likelihood of healthy aging.

 making coffeePexels